Page to be developed; ideas and comments are welcome.

 3. For a beginning of a somewhat more extended critic in French: Théorie des crises : Marx - Luxemburg I / J. Johanson, C. Mcl, M. Luca, Vico, 2010; also translated into Spanish ; a follow up was never written because of divergencies between the authors; this also explains the absence of translations into German, English and Dutch, which were intended.

-4. The 1968 arguments, however interesting they are, have not yet been documented (most probably they came from “situationists” and maybe later “communisators”).
+4. The 1968 arguments, however interesting they are, have not yet been attested (most probably they came from “situationists” and maybe later “communisators”).

 © Allthough the Communist Left in general abstained from claiming copyrights or rights on “intellectuel property”, some publications on this site might be copyrighted; if they are, their use is free for personal consultation only.
 Non-copyrighted material, provided for non-commercial use only, can be freely distributed.
 Including a reference to this source is appreciated, as well as a notification.
 As for commercial use, please contact us.